Alex-ZT-Li/ClockGUV-Model/README.md

 ## Instructions
 1. Run either "ClockModel_GUVModel.m" or "ClockModel_TTFLModel.m" from their relevant folders.
-Requires the subfolder "Amplitude Simulation" and "Period Simulation" as this contains data necessary for the code to run.
+The included subfolders "Amplitude Simulation" and "Period Simulation" are necessary dependencies as they contains data needed for the code to run.
 2. Model results will be saved to a "Model_Results.mat" file in the same directory.
 A sample result file is included.

+## Demo
+Simply follow the instructions to run the model.
+No external files necessary.

+Expected Demo Runtime = <5 minutes

 ## Additional Notes
 The model .m files contain modifiable input parameters in the beginning of the code.